rusili/AC-Android/homework/README.md

 2. Using the Terminal app, initialize git in the project home directory (in `~/Desktop/accesscode/XX_MM-DD` run `git init`).

 3. Add a `.gitignore` file to the project home directory.
-For Java projects, it should contain at least:
+For our IntelliJ Java projects, it should contain at least:

     ```
 .DS_Store